dafelcardozo/step-by-step-registration/README.md

 ### [NEW] End-to-end tests

 End-to-end tests of the app are provided through the Cypress framework (local only).
-Two cases are covered:
+Two flows are covered:

 - the user fills the personal info form and chooses a yearly 'pro' plan with all add-ons.
 No validations are triggered.
 - the user triggers all validations available, both in the personal info form and the plan selection screen.

+Both the mobile and desktop views are validated.